Skip to main content

 A school carnival is a one-day event combining game booths, inflatables, concessions, and entertainers on a campus or nearby park — usually organized by a PTA or event committee as a fundraiser or a free family night.
 This is a local guide to school carnivals in Corona, CA — when they're typically scheduled, the venues and permits involved, and what tends to go into one.

-Rows of striped carnival game booths set up on a school blacktop with a balloon arch at the entrance and attendants in matching shirts
+Rows of striped carnival game booths set up on a school blacktop with a balloon arch at the entrance and attendants in matching shirts in Corona, CA

 Corona is one of Riverside County's largest cities, with a broad spread of elementary, middle, and high schools across its western and central neighborhoods.
 School carnivals here tend to fall into two windows — fall festivals with harvest themes and spring carnivals tied to end-of-year fundraisers.
 Weekend dates, especially Saturdays in spring, fill up the earliest.

-The Carnival Fun Experts produces full-service carnival events across Riverside County and Orange County — booths, inflatables, concessions, games, and themed décor.
+The Carnival Fun Experts Produces full-service carnival events across Riverside County and Orange County — booths, inflatables, concessions, games, and themed décor.

 WHAT THEY USUALLY LOOK LIKE